-The benchmarks for energy ratings and water ratings were built for hotels with a "typical" level of servicing and facilities, including budget through to luxury accommodation of various hotel industry definitions.
+The benchmarks for NABERS energy and water ratings for hotels were developed to reflect "typical" servicing and facilities across a range of hotel types, from budget to luxury, in line with various hotel industry definitions.
 Table 3.2.2.1 outlines the types of accommodation considered "typical".